kawai125/OpenFFT_Cpp_wrapper/README.md

     fft_mngr.copy_4d_array_into_input_buffer( &( GlobalInput[0][0][0][0] ), input_buffer );
     ```
     All 'buffer' input/output accepts both of reference to `std::vector<T>` and pointer to buffer array (`double *` or `OpenFFT::dcomplex *`).
-    Using `std::vector<T>` is recommended because the buffer length is checked for input buffer and resized for output buffer in this API.
+    Using `std::vector<T>` is recommended because the buffer length is checked for input buffer or resized for output buffer in wrapper API.

   - Step 3: Execute FFT.
     ```c++